BITshap/Game-Cushy/README.md

-GameCushy.com
+<h1>GameCushy.com<h1>
 Welcome to GameCushy.com!
 We are an ecommerce store that offers the latest and greatest tech items on the market.
 Our website is built using Next.js, React/JSX, and Sanity API, and we utilize Stripe API for secure and seamless payments.
 We also implement server-side rendering for enhanced performance and user experience.

-Features
+<h1>Features:<h1>
-Browse and purchase the latest tech items
+1. Browse and purchase the latest tech items
-Secure and seamless payment processing through Stripe API Enhanced performance and user experience through server-side rendering User-friendly interface built with Next.js and React/JSX Content management system powered by Sanity API Installation
+2. Secure and seamless payment processing through Stripe API
+3. Enhanced performance and user experience through server-side rendering
+4. User-friendly interface built with Next.js and React/JSX
+5. Content management system powered by Sanity API

+<h1>Installation<h1>
 To run the GameCushy.com project locally, follow these steps:

 1. Clone the repository to your local machine
 2. Install dependencies by running npm install
 3. Configure your Stripe API key and Sanity API credentials in the .env.local file
-4. Run the development server with npm run dev Contributing
+4. Run the development server with npm run dev

+<h1>Contributing<h1>
 We welcome contributions to GameCushy.com!
 To contribute, please follow these steps:

 Fork the repository